A healthy weeknight dinner made from potatoes & cauliflower. A Weeknight aloo gobi recipe you can make in 30 minutes.

-- Green chillies: We used Thai chillies in this recipe.
-You can replace them with any other chilli peppers you have and adjust them based on your tolerance.
+- Green chilies: We used Thai chilies in this recipe.
+You can replace them with any other chili peppers you have and adjust them based on your tolerance.

 - Garlic: Just regular garlic cloves that you can find in your grocery store.